 What Is an Introvert?

-If you’re an introvert, you’re in the minority!
-But that doesn’t mean it’s “bad” to be an introvert.
 “You’ll find introverts in all walks of life,” says Shoya Zichy, co-author of Career Match.
 “However, you’ll find that more of them seek professions such as biologists, engineers, computer programmers, economists, and writers.
 These occupations require that people spend more time alone rather than working in teams.”

 People with introverted personality traits:

 - Listen more than they speak

 - Prefer to speak with one or two people at a time (instead of several people, or a big group)